 Much like other high-stakes, standardized exams, the GRE is a massive undertaking.
 Ideally, you will develop and maintain a strong study schedule, take many practice tests, and be thoroughly prepared for the test, enabling you to get a great score the first time around, eliminating the need to take it again.

 Taking the assessment and using your scores as a guide to plan which areas need improvement is a great strategy for those thinking about taking the GRE more than once.
 The experience alone has proven to increase scores for participants, but also can help students create a better plan to study and achieve their desired scores.

-A potential downside to taking the GRE more than once is the fact that there’s a $160 USD price tag each time, which only allows you to report to four programs.
-Therefore, if you’re planning on reporting to more than four schools, an additional $27 USD reporting fee will also apply for each school.
+A potential downside to taking the GRE more than once is the fact that there’s a $200+ USD price tag each time, which only allows you to report to four programs.
+Therefore, if you’re planning on reporting to more than four schools, an additional $30 USD reporting fee will also apply for each school.

 Overall, schools will be viewing your best GRE score because typically, those are the scores that are reported.
 While schools can see if you’ve taken the assessment more than once, it doesn’t negatively impact your application.
 After taking the test, you have the option to report just your most recent scores or your score history for the past five years.

 Overall, the GRE is a time-consuming assessment that should be viewed as one of the most important aspects of a graduate school application.
 Depending on the school you’re applying to, the acceptable score ranges vary.